 The municipality has developed a Retention Policy and Exit Policy.
-The policy has been adopted on the 25 June 2021 and is under implementation.
+Both the Retention and Exit policies have been adopted on the 29 June 2022 and is under implementation.

 The retention policy of uThukela district municipality operates within the boarder initiatives of talent management.
-These include, but are not limited to, skills development, staff development, mentorship, performance management, employment equity and employee relations.
+These include, but are not limited to, skills development, staff development, mentorship, performance management, and employment equity and employee relations.
 Retention initiatives include monetary and non-monetary interventions, and will be approached objectively and holistically.
 It also remains primarily the responsibility of the Line Management